 22. Go skiing at Mount Washington Alpine Resort

 Vancouver Island winter activities are at their best at the Mount Washington Alpine Resort.
-This resort offers recreational activities to the whole family all year round, be it winter or summer season.
+This resort offers recreational activities to the whole family all year round, be it the winter or summer season.

 The resort’s Discover Skiing and Snowboarding all-inclusive package starts at $99.
 It also offers free Discovery Days ski lessons occasionally.